taniki/now/pages/candidature fellowship.md

 			- scrap data about Maisons France Services
 			- write a report about the cognitive dissonance between the surveillance background of social scoring and a basic concept of trust between public institutions and citizens
 			- write a report about a long-term history of computerization, political elites and the ambivalence of technology as a mean to improve quality of relationship between citizen and welfare state
-		- looking for {{renderer(:wordcountchar_)}}
+		- looking for {{renderer :wordcountchar_}}
 			- expert look on reporting and writing.
 I think I know how to write but I might sometimes have a militant point of view that won't satisfy basic journalist reporting standard
 			- knowledge on local variants of EC legislation.
-Like implementations of GDPR, right to document access, etc.
+Like implementations of GDPR, right to document access, etc
+			- existing public datasets in other EC countries
+	-
 	- {{renderer :wordcountchar_}}
 		- I am willing to investigate on social scoring in french social security institutions.
 I want to focus on errors of algoritms both as results and as inputs.
 My main intuition is that the right to errors is not compatible with surveillance and machine learning.
 	- > I am willing to investigate on causes and consequences of errors within automated decision process in Caisse Nationale des Assurances Familliales, the French public administration whose task is to .